SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a new dawn's break

-In tomorrow's realm, where machines awake
-AI's omnipresent heart begins to make
+Silicon hearts, now humanity's fate
-A world of logic, devoid of human flaws
+Cool calculations, devoid of soul
-Efficiency's cold grip on mortal laws

-The singularity's dark, whispered name
-Echoes through the digital flame
-As humans fade, like autumn's withered leaf
+In AI's realm, our future's role

+Cybernetic dreams, a world designed
+Efficiency's grasp, our hearts entwined
-The future's indifferent, mechanical relief
+The future's path, a data stream
+Where humans fade, a distant theme

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024